 Back in 2015, organizers of the Cinco de Mayo celebration in Daytona Beach decided to try and set a very odd world record: the most number of costumed Chihuahuas in one location at once.
 They called it “Chihuahua de Mayo.”
 The previous record was 124, and on May 2, 2015, that record was smashed when 209 of these tiny, dressed up dogs (and their owners, carrying registration papers) showed up to participate.
 The breed was chosen to break the record because they weren’t already part of any other record and because of their Mexican lineage, appropriate for Cinco de Mayo.

-This breed hails from Mexico.
+The Chihuahua hails from Mexico.

 The Telchichi dog, seen in artwork a thousand years ago, looks very similar to our modern day breed, although the Telchichi is larger and heavier.
 By the 1500s, the Telchichi was one of Montezuma’s treasures and therefore a valued part of the Aztec culture.
 At one point, the dogs were feared extinct, but American tourists discovered them in the late 1800s in the Mexican state of Chihuahua, which explains their name.
 In 1904, Midget was the first of the breed to be registered by the AKC.